 The PPE Major

-All students are required to take four PPE Core courses (4 credits).
+(c) All students are required to take four PPE Core courses (4 credits).
 These are PPE-specific interdisciplinary courses.
-Students should have completed these courses by the end of the junior year.

 (d) Finally, students choose aThematic Concentration.
 (This part counts for 4 credits).
 Here students will choose an interdisciplinary theme to study.

 (e) Finally, all PPE majors need to take a PPE 475 or 476 (Capstone seminar and research project) in their senior year.
 This accounts for the 16th credit.
 Students may take more than one Capstone seminar and count such seminars as electives in their thematic concentration.

 1. Minors: Students who want to study a particular PPE discipline in greater depth are encouraged to pursue a minor in that discipline.
 PPE will count four (out of six) minor courses toward the PPE degree: two Foundation, one Core and one Thematic Concentration Elective.
 Click here for information about a Minor in: Philosophy, Political Science and Economics